Visual representation of Anthony Convertino

 Anthony (AJ) Convertino is an Adjunct Professor at Georgetown University’s Walsh School of Foreign Service, where he teaches a course on space policy and diplomacy.

 Mr. Convertino currently serves as a Space Policy Advisor in the Office of the Secretary of Defense (OSD) under the Assistant Secretary of Defense for Space Policy.
-Mr. Convertino develops policy recommendations for senior Department of Defense (DoD) leadership on U.S. Government-wide national security space efforts, and he is the lead advisor for DoD engagements with the People’s Republic of China on space security issues.
-In addition to working closely with the Joint Staff, Space Force, and U.S. Space Command, Mr. Convertino coordinates national-level space policy matters with interagency officials at the White House, State Department, NASA, NOAA, and the Intelligence Community.
+In this role, Mr. Convertino develops policy recommendations for senior Department of Defense (DoD) leadership on U.S. Government-wide national security space efforts, and he is the lead advisor for DoD engagements with the People’s Republic of China on space security issues.
+In addition to working closely with the Joint Staff, Space Command, and Space Force, Mr. Convertino coordinates national-level space policy matters with interagency officials at the White House, State Department, NASA, NOAA, and the Intelligence Community.

-Mr. Convertino first joined DoD as a John S. McCain Strategic Defense Fellow.
-During his McCain Fellowship, Mr. Convertino served as a China Policy Advisor in the Office of the Assistant Secretary of Defense for Indo-Pacific Security Affairs, where he led policy oversight of U.S. military operations in the Indo-Pacific region.
-Prior to joining DoD, Mr. Convertino worked at NASA’s Office of International and Interagency Relations, where his research focused on China's civil space program and U.S.-Japan civil space cooperation.
+Mr. Convertino first joined DoD as a China Policy Advisor in the Office of the Assistant Secretary of Defense for Indo-Pacific Security Affairs, where he led policy oversight of U.S. military operations in the Indo-Pacific.
+Prior to joining DoD, Mr. Convertino worked at NASA’s Office of International and Interagency Relations (OIIR), where his research focused on China's civil space program and U.S.-Japan civil space cooperation.
+His other previous roles include serving as a high school Mandarin Chinese teacher and as a Climate and Energy Fellow at the World Wildlife Fund (WWF) China Headquarters.